nmfs-ost/AA-SI_GCPSetup/README.md

 ### 5. Open the Terminal

-Start a terminal session within your running GCP workstation:
+Start a terminal session inside your running GCP workstation.
+This is where the rest of the setup happens.

 ![Open Terminal](assets/instruction_2.png)